Joel-Gaming/cs30-Major-Project/updates.md

 ### December 1st 2022
 Today I added the player class and got the player to be able to move and show up on the screen.
 I have not made the world yet thought

+## December 9th 2022
+I Added how to play information